firedev/firedev.github.io/_posts/2015-06-08-getting-functional-in-ruby.md

 {% endhighlight %}

 Now that's better, and to me that was the only part missing.
-So let's store filtered `ag` output to the ruby file and start messing around:
+Let's store filtered `ag` output to the ruby file and start messing around:

 {% highlight ruby %}
 $ ag -io --nonumber --nofilename "#([\da-f]{3}|[\da-f]{6})\b" | sort --uniq -f > colors.rb